smcclatchy/r-pub-quality-graphics/_episodes/02-boxplot.md

 > > 4. `ggplot(data = cc_data, mapping = aes(x = reorder(strain, pctNEUT, FUN = "mean", na.rm = TRUE), y = pctNEUT)) + geom_boxplot() + coord_flip() + stat_summary(fun.y = "mean", geom = "point")`
 > > 5. `ggplot(data = cc_data, mapping = aes(x = reorder(strain, pctNEUT, FUN = "mean", na.rm = TRUE), y = pctNEUT)) + geom_boxplot() + geom_point() + coord_flip() + stat_summary(fun.y = "mean", geom = "point")`
 > > 6. `ggplot(data = cc_data, mapping = aes(x = reorder(strain, pctNEUT, FUN = "mean", na.rm = TRUE), y = pctNEUT)) + geom_boxplot() + geom_point() + coord_flip() + stat_summary(fun.y = "mean", geom = "point")  + xlab("strain") + ylab("percent neutrophils") + ggtitle("Percent Neutrophils by Strain")`
+> {: .solution}
+{: .challenge}

+> ## Challenge 2
+> Compare the following plots.
+The first is a bar chart, the second a boxplot.
+> 1. What information does the bar chart provide?
+> 2. What information does the bar chart convey well?
+> 3. What information does the bar chart fail to convey well?
+> 4. What information does the boxplot provide?
+> 5. What information does the boxplot convey well?
+> 6. What information does the boxplot fail to convey well?
+>
+> > ## Solution to Challenge 2
+> > 1.
+What information does the bar chart provide?
+> > 2.
+What information does the bar chart convey well?
+> > 3.
+What information does the boxplot provide?
+> > 4.
+What information does the boxplot convey well?

+> {: .solution}
+{: .challenge}

 #### Subsetting data
 Select a subset of the strains.
 Choose strains with the highest and lowest mean and median red blood cell counts.